 Any Prior Conviction Stops You From Expungement or Sealing

-Under Florida law any conviction for a criminal offense bars you from ever sealing or expunging a criminal record (except if you were the victim of human trafficking).
-Let me repeat this – If you were ever convicted of a criminal offense = you are not eligible to have a Florida arrest sealed or expunged.
+Under Florida law any conviction for a criminal offense bars you from ever sealing or expunging a criminal record (except if you were the victim of human trafficking or your charges were dropped due to lawful self defense).
+Let me repeat this – If you were ever convicted of a criminal offense = you are not eligible to have a Florida arrest sealed or expunged in almost all situations.

-However, Being Found Guilty Does Not Mean You Were Convicted
+The Big “But” – Being Found Guilty Does Not Always Mean You Were Convicted

 In Florida being found guilty does not mean you were convicted.
 You can be found guilty and have the adjudication (the conviction) withheld.
 See the difference between a conviction and a withhold here.

-If you were convicted of a criminal offense you may be able to get that conviction overturned.
+If you were convicted of a criminal offense you may be able to get that conviction overturned or your plea withdrawn.
 In Florida, the ways to do this are limited and time sensitive.
 The sooner you try the better.
 In other states there may be other ways to address convictions.

 You Can Only Seal or Expunge One Arrest IN FLORIDA

-Florida allows only one sealing or expungement for a Florida charge under its statutes per lifetime.
-This does not apply to out-of-state expungements.
+Currently, Florida allows only one sealing or expungement for a Florida charge under its statutes per lifetime.
+They are no longer concerned about out-of-state expungements.
 Florida is only concerned with prior sealings or expungements in the state of Florida.
 If you have already had a criminal record sealed or expunged in Florida you cannot do it again.

-The only exception is if you have had a qualified juvenile expungement done in the past.
+The only exceptions are if you have had a qualified juvenile expungement done in the past, are a victim of human trafficking or your charges were dropped due to lawful self-defense.
 Those do not count towards your one chance to seal or expunge a criminal record in Florida.
-Those expungements are only for non-violent misdemeanor juvenile cases that successfully completed a diversion program.

-You can expunge a case if it was dropped or dismissed prior to a trial.
-If it was not then it will not qualify to be expunged.
-However, it may still qualify to be sealed.
+Your charges can be expunged if they were dropped or dismissed prior to a trial.
+If the charges were not dropped prior to trial then they will not qualify to be expunged.
+However, they may still qualify to be sealed.
 (See the differences between a sealing and an expungement.).
 If you do not understand this please contact me.
 It can be confusing.

 The charges below refer to what you were ultimately found guilty of – not what you were arrested for: